Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Retatrutide — with its triple-agonist mechanism and the highest weight loss figures reported in any late-stage obesity program — positions as the premium option for patients seeking maximum efficacy.
 Orforglipron — as an oral GLP-1 pill without fasting restrictions — positions as the accessible option for the large population of patients who prefer pills over injections.

 This is the same portfolio logic that drives Lilly’s existing strategy with tirzepatide (dual agonist, injectable, marketed as Mounjaro and Zepbound).
 Adding a triple-agonist injectable and an oral single-agonist creates a full spectrum: injectable dual agonist, injectable triple agonist, and oral single agonist.
-Each addresses a distinct segment of the obesity treatment market.
-Explore how all these compounds rank in our best research peptides 2026 guide.
+Each addresses a distinct segment of the obesity market.

 Is retatrutide better than orforglipron?